 Solar lighting draws its power from the sun and does not use any electricity.
 Fantastic right?
 Especially if you’re wanting to reduce your carbon footprint as we discussed earlier!
 However, there is a downside to solar-powered lighting and that is if you have any lights where the sun doesn’t quite get enough coverage they’ll either not power on due to not getting enough light, or they’ll flash on and off due to low power.
 Not an ideal solution when you’re trying to enjoy your garden late into the evenings.

-Another option would be to have your garden lights wired in, this is perhaps the more ‘messy’ option.
+Another option to aid in your Garden Decorating would be to have your garden lights wired in, this is perhaps the more ‘messy’ option.
 Depending on your garden you may have to have to dig part of your lawn to hide these messy wires!
 We’d always recommend you consult a qualified electrician for any work of this nature.
 But the results can be fantastic!
 Not to mention you won’t have to deal with any flickering lights!

 We hope you enjoyed our winter season gardening tips, if you’re quick you can get 5% off your first order using promotional code FIRSTORDER5% at the checkout.
-What are you waiting for?
-Time to go seed shopping.
+You can then use your savings on other Garden Decorating opportunities 🙂 Time to go seed shopping.